AbhimanyuKapoor/SafeRoute/README.md

 ### 3️⃣ Street View Image Retrieval

 For each segment:
-- Backend constructs a **Street View Static API URL**
+- Backend calculates the direction in which the road points for the segment
-- Images are not downloaded or stored
+- Constructs a **Street View Static API URL** using those calculations
-- URLs are passed to the ML service
+- Images are converted into base64 encoded strings which are passed to the ML service

 This provides **human-perspective visual context**.